Website Terms and Conditions

 38.2The Transaction Fee is made up of two parts, calculated as follows:

-- the “Payment Provider Fee”, calculated at just 1.3% (subject to a minimum of 30p) of the net Donation, which does not include Gift Aid.
-The Payment Provider Fee may vary.
+- the “Payment Provider Fee”, calculated at just 1.4% + 20p of the net Donation, which does not include Gift Aid.
+The Processing Fee and Payment Provider Fee may vary.
 If Donations are processed via Stripe, PayPal or Go Cardless the Payment Provider Fee is set by the applicable payment provider.

 38.3Online Giving reserves the right from time to time to change the Transaction Fee as well as to introduce new fees and charges.
 Online Giving will use commercially reasonable efforts to notify the Charity of any changes to its Transaction Fee or the introduction of new fees by email and will post its current Transaction Fee on its website.
 Changes to the Transaction Fee will be published on its website in advance of the effective date of the change and will become effective as of the date indicated as the “effective date” in such posting.